 PRIETO INDIANS.
 These Coahuiltecan Indians are known through a single report (1794) from Nuestra Señora del Espíritu Santo de Zúñiga Mission near Goliad.
 In this report they are identified as a subdivision of the Aranama Indians, and it is said that at that time only twelve remained.
 The name, which is Spanish for "dark ones," suggests that they may have had a darker skin color than other Aranamas, but it may also refer to some distinctive style of body painting.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "PRIETO INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmp84.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "PRIETO INDIANS," accessed July 07, 2020, http://www.tshaonline.org/handbook/online/articles/bmp84.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.